atomone-hub/townhalls/AtomOneMeeting2.md

 ### Nakamoto evolution

-The Nakamoto Coefficient was evolve 7 to 8.
+The Nakamoto Coefficient evolved from 7 to 8.

 ### Staking.atom.one & gov.atom.one